Nancy Chapelle, Executive Director

-Since 1996, Charles Zamaria has served as Financial Director for the Bell Fund, Independent Production Fund, and COGECO Program Development Fund.
-Concurrently, he is a tenured Professor in RTA: School of Media at Ryerson University.
-He also serves as Principal Investigator for the continuing international and longitudinal research study, the Canadian Internet Project.
-He has worked for CTV, YTV, CBC, Telefilm Canada and several independent production companies in various capacities.
+Since 1996, Charles has served as financial director for the Bell Fund, Independent Production Fund, and COGECO Program Development Fund.
+Concurrently, he is a tenured professor in RTA School of Media at Ryerson University.
+He also serves as principal investigator for the continuing international and longitudinal research study, the Canadian Internet Project.
+Charles has worked for CTV, YTV, CBC, Telefilm Canada and several independent production companies in various capacities.
 He has credits on dozens of award-winning independent film and television productions.
-He is the author of numerous articles and publications and has led several cultural trade forums and missions for the Canadian government.
+He is also the author of numerous articles and publications and has led several cultural trade forums and missions for the Canadian government.
 He has assisted in the creation of national standards and tools for the digital media industry.